MasterOfSus/idealGasSim/README.md

 ## Credits

-Thanks to Giulia for providing photos of Jesse, the silly cat used as the default buffering wheel.
+Thanks to Giulia for providing photos of Jesse, the silly car used as the default buffering wheel.

 Finally, some overdue thanks to Diego Quarantani, Niccolò Poli, and Tomaso Tamburini for their essential work on the project, their support throughout its development, their patience in enduring the effects on their life caused by my obsession with it, but most importantly for becoming good friends.
 Thank you.